Why You're Still Not Over Them (Even Though You Know It's Over)

 If the “I still love them” part is what confuses you most, go here next: Why Do I Still Love Them Even After Everything?.

-Because you lost more than a person.
+Why it feels like you lost more than just a person

 You lost the version of yourself that existed with them.